 Headed by uber chef Jose Andres, expect whimsical molecular dishes with some traditional Spanish tapas in a hectic Philippe Starck-designed mega space.
 NB, it's not … cheap.
 [Eater 38 Member]

-Try the Tortillia De Patatas "new Way" and spot it on Foodspotting!
+Try the Tortillia De Patatas "new Way"

 From its intelligently crafted Spanish cuisine to its flamboyant decor to its accomplished staff, The Bazaar is one of the best new spots in LA to offer theatricality and excellence in equal measure.

 Philly cheese steak is a must if you love cheese

 It'll be a meal worth bragging about: Carts with liquid nitrogen are wheeled out to freeze drinks, while small plates might have you biting into "lemon air."
 And did we mention the fortune teller?

 Molecular gastronomy is just starting to catch on, but Jose Andres is one of the masters.
 Look for his unique tastes on traditional dishes (his spin on a caprese salad is a perennial favorite).